Gender neutrality in languages with grammatical gender: Historical note

 Ancient Greek and Classical Latin had generic words for "human"/"humanity in general" or "human being"—ἄνθρωπος (anthropos) (grammatically masculine or feminine) and homo (grammatically masculine) respectively—which are the etyma of such modern terms as "anthropology" or Homo sapiens.
 For "male human as opposed to female human", there existed the separate words ἀνήρ/ἀνδρός (aner/andros) and vir (the etyma of English "androgen" and "virile", respectively).
 Note Ancient Greek is not a Romance language but the many borrowings we see demonstrates a good contrast with the Latin.

 Some modern derivatives of the Latin noun homo, however, such as French homme, Italian uomo, Portuguese homem, and Spanish hombre, have acquired a predominantly male denotation, although they are sometimes still used generically, notably in high registers.
 For example, French Musée de l'homme for an anthropology museum exhibiting human culture, is not specifically "male culture".
 This semantic shift was parallel to the evolution of the word "man" in English.
 Spanish ser humano, Portuguese ser humano and French être humain are used to say "human being".
 In Romanian, however, the cognate om retains its original meaning of "any human person", as opposed to the gender-specific words for "man" and "woman" (bărbat and femeie, respectively).
 In Romansh the word um only refers to a male, whereas "human being" is expressed in different ways in the different dialects: carstgaun or uman.

 Scientific Latin

 In binomial nomenclature, Latin species names are typically either masculine or feminine, often ending in the -i suffix for masculine names and the -ae suffix for feminine names.
 In 2021, the species Strumigenys ayersthey was named with the suffix -they (derived from the English singular they pronoun) to create the first gender-neutral Latin binomial name.
 It was named to honor the non-binary community.

+Contemporary Latin

+The Lupercal group of Latinists, seeing how Latin by Classical grammar rules uses grammatical masculine for mixed groups and for generic titles, have decided as their house style to expand Latin grammar so as to be gender-inclusive: